navikt/kafka-sandbox/README.md

     $ chmod +x run.sh
     $ ./run.sh --help
     Use: 'producer [TOPIC [P]]' or 'consumer [TOPIC [GROUP]]'
+    Use: 'sequence-producer [TOPIC [P]]' or 'sequence-consumer [TOPIC [GROUP]]'
     Use: 'console-message-producer [TOPIC [P]]' or 'console-message-consumer [TOPIC [GROUP]]'
     Use: 'newtopic TOPIC [N]' to create a topic with N partitions (default 1).
     Use: 'deltopic TOPIC' to delete a topic.
-    Default topic is 'measurements' or 'messages' according to chosen producer/consumer type.
+    Default topic is chosen according to consumer/producer type.
-    Default consumer group is 'console'.
+    Default consumer group is 'console'
-    Kafka broker is expected to be running at localhost:9092
+    Kafka broker is localhost:9092

 (The run script will trigger a Maven build if no JAR file exists in `target/`.)